jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-31-elevated-temperature-failures-creep.md

 1. Typically at elevated temperatures some ratio to the melting temperature of the material.
    1. Absolute temperature.
    2. Modeling uses absolute temperature, but reported in scaled temperature for legibility.
-2. Tension induces a mean stress, which is worse for #fatigue-life.
+2. Tension induces a #mean-stress, which is worse for #fatigue-life.
    1. $R = \frac{\sigma_{min}}{\sigma_{max}}$.
    2. When less than 1, reported as -1.
    3. Mean stress increases the R-ratio.